-Ideally, these absorbers should decrease their negative reactivity at the same rate the fuel’s excess positive reactivity is depleted.
-In PWRs burnable absorbers are used to decrease initial concentration of boric acid (also to decrease BOC MTC) and to decrease relative power of fresh fuel assemblies.
-Fixed burnable absorbers are generally used in the form of compounds of boron or gadolinium that are shaped into separate lattice pins or plates, or introduced as additives to the fuel.
+Ideally, these absorbers should decrease their negative reactivity while the fuel’s excess positive reactivity is depleted.
+In PWRs, burnable absorbers are used to decrease the initial concentration of boric acid (also to decrease BOC MTC) and decrease the relative power of fresh fuel assemblies.
+Fixed burnable absorbers are generally used in the form of compounds of boron or gadolinium that are shaped into separate lattice pins or plates or introduced as additives to the fuel.
 Since they can usually be distributed more uniformly than control rods, these poisons are less disruptive to the core power distribution.

 Boron as Burnable Absorber.
-In nuclear industry boron is commonly used as a neutron absorber due to the high neutron cross-section of isotope 10B.
+In the nuclear industry, boron is commonly used as a neutron absorber due to the high neutron cross-section of isotope 10B.
 Its (n,alpha) reaction cross-section for thermal neutrons is about 3840 barns (for 0.025 eV neutron).
 Isotope 11B has absorption cross-section for thermal neutrons about 0.005 barns (for 0.025 eV neutron).
 Most of (n,alpha) reactions of thermal neutrons are 10B(n,alpha)7Li reactions accompanied by 0.48 MeV gamma emission.
-Moreover, isotope 10B has high (n,alpha) reaction cross-section along the entire neutron energy spectrum.
-The cross-sections of most other elements becomes very small at high energies as in the case of cadmium.
+Moreover, isotope 10B has a high (n, alpha) reaction cross-section along the entire neutron energy spectrum.
+The cross-sections of most other elements become very small at high energies, as in the case of cadmium.
 The cross-section of 10B decreases monotonically with energy.
-For fast neutrons its cross-section is on the order of barns.
-Boron as the neutron absorber has another positive property.
+For fast neutrons, its cross-section is on the order of barns.
+Boron, as the neutron absorber, has another positive property.
 The reaction products (after a neutron absorption), helium and lithium, are stable isotopes.
 Therefore there are minimal problems with decay heating of control rods or burnable absorbers used in the reactor core.
-On the other hand production of helium may lead to significant increase in pressure (under rod cladding), when used as the absorbing material in control rods.
-Moreover 10B is the principal source of radioactive tritium in primary circuit of all PWRs (which use boric acid as a chemical shim), because reactions with neutrons can rarely lead to formation of radioactive tritium via:
+On the other hand production of helium may lead to a significant increase in pressure (under rod cladding) when used as the absorbing material in control rods.
+Moreover, 10B is the principal source of radioactive tritium in the primary circuit of all PWRs (which use boric acid as a chemical shim) because reactions with neutrons can rarely lead to the formation of radioactive tritium via:

 - 10B(n,2x alpha)3H threshold reaction (~1.2 MeV)